 1. Know Your Niche

-When starting with keyword research, it is important to define your niche.
+When starting with keyword research, it is important to define your niche as the first point on your keyword research checklist.
 Your niche is the specific area your business operates in.
-You must understand what products and services you want to sell or what services you want to offer, who will be your customers, and what will set your business apart from other companies.
+You must understand what products and services you want to sell, who will be your customers, and what will set your business apart from other companies.
 This clarity assists in narrowing down the keyword research to meaningful terms.

 First, write all your products or services, like ‘artisan bread’ or ‘custom cakes. ’ Then describe the unique attributes, such as ‘made with fresh ingredients’ or ‘best recipes.
 These unique selling points (USPs) are used to identify keywords that make you stand out.